 Center for Disease Control (CDC)

-The CDC offers wealth of information to the general public regarding emergency preparedness, but also has sections dedicated to emergency health professionals and healthcare facilities.
-Through the CDC, you can learn about potential public health threats, so that the proper defense can be mounted.
+The CDC has sections dedicated to emergency health professionals and healthcare facilities.
+You can learn about potential public health threats in order to mount the proper defense.

 US Department of Health and Human Services (HHS)

 The Office of the Assistant Secretary for Preparedness and Response (ASPR) created a Technical Resources Assistance Center and Information Exchange (TRACIE).
 This provides a large database of searchable materials related to disaster medicine and emergency preparedness.
 Through TRACIE, you can also access one-on-one support, as well as a peer discussion board for relevant topics.

 The Hospital Preparedness Program is another source of information and potential funding to help hospitals improve their preparedness efforts.

 In 2006, the VA released their VA Pandemic Influenza Plan.
 Not only is this an excellent resource for helping hospitals prepare for a pandemic, but on a more general level, it provides a great list of supplies that hospitals should have on hand for emergency situations.
 This includes both durable resources such as mechanical ventilators and portable suction machines, and consumable resources such as respirators and IV equipment.
 This gives emergency preparedness experts a helpful starting point for stockpiling strategies.

 No one individual can be expected to know it all when it comes to a topic as expansive as hospital emergency preparedness planning, but having the right resources allows for thoughtful and well-informed decisions.

 Editor's note: This blog was originally from October 2015.
 It has been re-published with additional up to date content.